600 Calories a Day Diet

 5. Lack of Progress: Not seeing the results you hoped for?
 Again, a red flag.

-Alternatives to the 600-calorie Diet
+Safer alternatives to the 600 calorie Diet

 If you're looking for safer options that promote weight loss without the extreme calorie restriction, check out these alternatives: